 Inanimate Bodies

-1) Elementary Bodies - have weight, occupy space, and are composed of only one element.
+1) Elementary Bodies - have weight, occupy space, and are composed of only one element.2) Composite Bodies - have weight, occupy space, and are composed of two or more elements

 Animate Bodies

-3) Plants - have all the characteristics of composite bodies, but also take nourishment, grow, and reproduce
+3) Plants - have all the characteristics of composite bodies, but also take nourishment, grow, and reproduce4) Animals - do this, as well as move and employ additional powers of sense such as touch, sight, hearing, taste, and smell.

 The major differences indicated above, that separate one class of bodies from another, are essential differences.
 All the other differences within a class are superficial, or accidental differences.
 People have tried to divide our class into many different sub-classes (race, height, hair color, I.Q., place of origin, etc.), but these are all accidental differences.
 Rational thought (asking "what" and "why") is the common property of human nature; it's what sets us apart as a class unto ourselves; all the other differences between us are superficial.